bcrowell/bcrowell.github.io/metric/index.md

 (almost) logically equivalent to the [Pythagorean theorem](https://en.wikipedia.org/wiki/Pythagorean_theorem), which says that if you move x units to the right, and then y units up, the distance r that you've traveled as the crow flies is given by r²=x²+y².
 (If you want to solve more explicitly for r, you can take the square root of both sides.)
-The diagram below shows a typical result.
+The diagram below shows two examples.

 ![results of the Pythagorean theorem for displacements (10,0) and (10,1)](pythag_10_1.png)

-Notice how in this example the two results are surprisingly close together.
+Notice how close the two results are.
 That's because when you square things, it makes the big things even bigger compared to the small things.
 If you take a look at what happens when you plug in the numbers 10 and 1 for the blue vector, you'll see that the second term becomes almost negligible compared to the first.